 Skip to content

-If you are reading this, then the chances are that you have some concerns about whether or not the probiotics you are taking, or thinking of taking, survive to reach the gut alive.
-You may be confused as to whether spending money on probiotics is indeed an investment in your own good health, or if it is a waste of money.
-I'd say that this common concern about survival through stomach acidity is a very valid one, but if you read on, I hope to put your mind at rest that there are some effective, well tested and researched probiotic supplements available on the market.
-Learn more about how to identify high quality probiotic supplements by reading the article: Researching probiotics online - how to identify quality content.
+If you are reading this, then the chances are that you have some concerns about whether probiotic bacteria in supplements reach the gut microbiome alive.
+You may be confused as to whether probiotics are a good addition to your daily health routine, or a waste of money.
+There has been a lot of coverage in the media regarding the survival of probiotic bacteria through stomach acidity, and this concern is very valid; however, if you read on, I will explain about this subject in more detail, and put your mind at rest that there are some effective, well tested and researched probiotic supplements available on the market.

 So, if only certain probiotic strains are able to survive the harsh conditions of the stomach, whilst many don't, how can we tell the good from the bad, and spend our money wisely?

-As a manufacturer of probiotic supplements, one way that we can be sure of the efficacy of our product range is to ensure that the strains of bacteria we use undergo rigorous in-vitro pH testing2 whilst the product is still in its development stage.
+When looking for a probiotic supplement, one way to be sure of the efficacy of the product is to ensure that the strains of bacteria have undergone rigorous in-vitro pH testing2 whilst the product is still in its development stage.

 This testing exposes the bacterial strains to different levels of acidity in a laboratory environment and shows the percentage of bacteria that survive at different pH levels.
 It gives a good indication as to how well the strains will fare in the acid environment of the stomach, and then on exposure to the bile acids in the upper portion of the GI tract.